 I am a Computer Science PhD Candidate at UC San Diego.
 I work in the Design Lab on research in Human-Computer Interaction, advised by Scott Klemmer.
-My research focuses on supporting and improving peoples' creativity while they work with digital tools by harvesting & recommending existing expert content in-context.
+My research focuses on supporting and improving peoples' creativity while they work with digital tools by harvesting existing expert content & presenting it in context.

 Before joining UCSD, I completed my Honours Bachelor of Science at the University of Toronto with a Specialist in Math & Computer Science and a Major in Music.

 I love music (playing, singing, listening, writing), photography, and pretty much anything involving being outdoors.

 Framing Peer Feedback

 Human-Centered Healthcare Design

 C. Ailie Fraser, Tricia J. Ngoon, Mira Dontcheva, and Scott Klemmer.
 2019.
 RePlay: Contextually Presenting Learning Videos Across Software Applications.
 To appear at CHI '19, Glasgow, Scotland.
 Honorable Mention.

 Tricia J. Ngoon, C. Ailie Fraser, Ariel S. Weingarten, Mira Dontcheva, and Scott Klemmer.
 2018.
 Interactive Guidance Techniques for Improving Creative Feedback.
 CHI '18, Montréal, QC, Canada.
 Honorable Mention.

 C. Ailie Fraser, Tovi Grossman, and George Fitzmaurice.
 2017.
 WeBuild: Automatically Distributing Assembly Tasks Among Collocated Workers to Improve Coordination.
 CHI '17, Denver, CO, USA.